basebandit/GoDataStructures/container/stack.md

 # The Stack Abstract Data Type

 Stacks are containers, and as such they hold values of some type T, where T is the type of elements held in the stack.
+You cannot traverse elements in a Stack, you can only access, insert or remove elements at only one end, called the **top**

 ## Essential operations supported by the Stack ADT
 - push(t T) - Add element t at the top of the stack.
 This is done implicitly.